So you’ve completed a draft of your manuscript! Congratulations!

 While working with a human editor is a great way to get your work in tip-top shape, there are many ways to edit by yourself, too.

 Let’s take a look at how to edit without an editor.

 Tip #1: Take a Break

 Before you start tearing up your manuscript with a red pen, take a step back.

 Give your manuscript some time to settle and let your mind relax before editing.
 You don’t need to jump into the editing process immediately after typing “The End.”
-Have a break and think about something else for awhile.
+Have a break and think about something else for a while.

 Tip #2: Read Your Work Out Loud

 When you come back to your manuscript after taking a break, read it out loud.
-You’d be surprised how many mistakes you can catch solely be speaking something!
+You’d be surprised how many mistakes you can catch solely by speaking something!
 Awkward phrasing?
 Passages droning on and on in parts?